Store Hours

 Protect Your Garden With Mulch

 Finish your planting by following it with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps the soil moist.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch keeps your soil from drying out and controls weeds.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Gandy Blvd Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Gandy Blvd Garden Center, online, or on our mobile app.
 Let's get growing together.

 1712 N Dale Mabry Hwy